- African countries are investing in space for economic development

 If successful, they claim the telescope will enable astronomers to look much deeper into space -- at the sensitivity of many times current telescopes.
 The first phase will cost approximately $790 million.

-"When you're studying space with an optical telescope you're only observing the visible light, whereas a radio telescope can observe the electromagnetic spectrum over a number of frequencies," she adds.
+"When you're studying space with an optical telescope you're only observing the visible light, whereas a radio telescope can observe the electromagnetic spectrum over a number of frequencies," she added.

 However, Sharpe disagrees that there is an African space race per se.
 Instead, African countries see space programs as an important part of economic development.